 Tex.
 Gov’t.
 Code Ann. § 406.024 sets out the maximum fees a Notary Public may charge for notary public services.
 A Notary Public who charges more than the maximum set by law, subjects the notary to possible criminal prosecution and suspension or revocation of the notary’s notary public commission by the Secretary of State’s office.

-Unlike Notaries in foreign countries, a Texas Notary Public is not an attorney, judge or high-ranking official.
-A Notary Public is not the same as a Notario Publico and these differences can be confusing for immigrants when they approach a Notary Public in this country.
-Notaries in the Texas should be very clear about what they can or cannot do to serve immigrants the right way and steer clear of notario issues.
+Unlike Notaries in foreign countries, a Texas Notary Public is NOT an attorney, judge or high-ranking official.
+A Notary Public is NOT the same as a Notario Publico and these differences can be confusing for immigrants when they approach a Notary Public in this country.
+Notaries in Texas should be very clear about what they can or cannot do to serve immigrants the right way and steer clear of notario issues.